OBOAcademy/obook/docs/explanation/logical-axiomatization.md

 We avoid having asserted subclass axioms as these are redundant lines in the ontology which can result in a larger that needed ontology, making them harder to use.

-A way of checking this:
+Good practice to let the reasoner do the work:
 ```
-If you have created a logical definition for your term, you should delete the asserted is_a parent by clicking on the X to the right term.
+1) If you have created a logical definition for your term, you should delete the asserted is_a parent by clicking on the X to the right term.
-Once you synchronize the Reasoner, you will see the reasoned classification of your new term, including the inferred is_a parent(s).
+2) Once you synchronize the Reasoner, you will see the reasoned classification of your new term, including the inferred is_a parent(s).
-If the inferred classification does not contain the correct parentage, or doesn't make sense, then you will need to modify the logical definition.
+3) If the inferred classification does not contain the correct parentage, or doesn't make sense, then you will need to modify the logical definition.
-If an existing term contains a logical definition and still shows an asserted is_a parent in the 'SubClass of' section, you may delete that asserted parent, as well.
+4) If an existing term contains a logical definition and still shows an asserted is_a parent in the 'SubClass of' section, you may delete that asserted parent, as well.
 Just make sure to run the Reasoner to check that the asserted parent is now replaced with the correct reasoned parent(s).
 ```